PREP Basic Training

 - Appointed to a hospital accredited by the College for basic physician training

-The AMC Certificate confirms that an IMG has knowledge and skills equivalent to a final year medical graduate from an Australian university, and has obtained a primary qualification in medicine and surgery awarded by a training institution listed in the current International Medical Education Directory (IMED) of the Foundation for Advancement of International Medical Education and Research (FAIMER).
-Refer to the AMC website for more information.
+The AMC Certificate (or general medical registration) confirms that an IMG has knowledge and skills equivalent to a final year medical graduate from an Australian university, and has obtained a primary qualification in medicine and surgery awarded by a training institution listed in the current International Medical Education Directory (IMED) of the Foundation for Advancement of International Medical Education and Research (FAIMER).
+Refer to the Medical Board of Australia website for more information.

 - Download a copy of the Statement of Basic Training Responsibilities to discuss with your supervisor.
 This learning statement does not need to be returned to the College.